minoda-lab/universc/README.md

 ## Release

-At the moment, we have not released the script publicly but we do intend to.
+This tool will be released open-source.
 We welcome any feedback on it.
-Hopefully it will save people time as make it easier to compare technologies.

-We plan to make this open-source with the agreement of everyone in the project.
+We have tested it on several technologies but we need users like you to let us know how we can improve it.
+We hope that it will save you time by handing tedious parts of data formatting so that you can focus on the results.

 ### Citation <span id="Citation"><span>